Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Berries (if you have some sun):

-Potential warm-season crops (IF you have 6+ hours sun in a clearing):
+Potential warm-season crops (if you have 6+ hours of sun in a clearing):

 What Struggles

-Tomatoes (unless you have a sunny clearing with 6-8 hours direct sun)
+Tomatoes struggle unless you have a sunny clearing with 6-8 hours of direct sun

 Growing Strategies for Shaded Areas